oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

     <copy>EXECUTE DS_TARGET_UTIL.GRANT_ROLE('DS$DATA_MASKING_ROLE');</copy>
     ```

 5. On the toolbar, click the **Run Statement** button (green circle with a white arrow) to execute the query.
-The script output should read `PL/SQL procedure successfully completed`.
+The script output should read as follows:

+    `PL/SQL procedure successfully completed`

     ![Run Statement button on toolbar](images/run-statement-button.png "Run Statement button on toolbar")